OSC/openondemand.org/index.md

 See the [documentation](https://osc.github.io/ood-documentation/master/) for installation directions, app development tutorials, and an overview of the components and applications that make up OnDemand.

+## Organizations using or exploring OnDemand
+Below is a list of organizations that have deployed or are looking at deploying Open OnDemand.
+Please contact us if your organization is not on this list and should be included!
+<iframe src="https://widgets.figshare.com/articles/6890636/embed?show_title=0" width="500" height="375" frameborder="0"></iframe>

 ## Run your own live demo

 Using [Vagrant](https://www.vagrantup.com/) you can have a demo OpenOnDemand instance running in minutes.
 Just follow the steps listed in the [ood-images-full](https://github.com/OSC/ood-images-full) README.